Who We Are

 Incarceration has moved through this country like a tsunami, separating families, destabilizing communities, and leaving millions of children to carry the invisible weight of that separation.
 I know this experience firsthand, after being separated from my father for 33 years while he was in federal prison.

-I believe that for as long as jails and prisons exist, there must be a lasting ecosystem of support for children and young adults impacted by parental incarceration, from cradle to career.
+I believe that for as long as jails and prisons exist, there must be a durable ecosystem of support for this population, spanning every stage from cradle to career.
+WE GOT US NOW is the infrastructure built to carry that belief forward, an institution designed to outlast any single political moment, any single system, and any single generation.

 Our commitment is both personal and generational.
-Future generations must never be forgotten, misrepresented, or left to navigate this journey alone.
-Our bold vision is to use WE GOT US NOW’s deep understanding of the problems, systems, and communities that impact this population to advance multi-sector work across all 50 states, moving children and young adults with incarcerated parents toward pathways of well-being, education, economic opportunity, and social connection as 21st-century citizens.
+Future generations must never be forgotten, invisible, or left to navigate this journey alone.
+Our bold vision is to advance this work across all 50 states, so that every child and young adult impacted by parental incarceration is met with real pathways to education, digital access, economic opportunity, and social connection, the foundations of long-term well-being, from cradle to career.